TheButterflySDK/Flutter/README.md

 ## Integration test
 #### How?
-You can easily verify your application key 🔑 by simply running the plugin in **DEBUG mode**.
+You can easily verify your application key 🔑 by simply running the plugin in **DEBUG mode** 🐞.

 This will cause our servers to skip the part of sending reports to real live support centers, they will only verify the API key.
 Eventually you'll get success / failure result.